CHAPTER THIRTY-THREE—LEADS

 +

 James sat on the floor in the storage closet across from his lab, his face bowed and his fingers clawed in his disheveled hair.
 The dimness of the space was quiet and placid—a kinder sort of darkness than the one screaming in his chest.
-His whole body was ablaze with it, the grief and pain that everything he hated about himself had burst out and overtaken those he had dared to grow attached to.
-His selfish, obsessive naivety.
-He’d suspected it wasn’t amazingly healthy, but he had never believed it could be so destructive.
+His whole body was ablaze with it, the grief and pain that everything had gone so sideways.
+That he had walked a razor’s edge of abuse and exploitation and had had no idea until it was too late.

 His face was hot, and he brushed at the persistent tide of tears leaking from his eyes, but he couldn’t stop crying.
 How dare he weep over this, some deep part of him that sounded a lot like his father whispered.
 Was he crying for Heather, or for himself?
 His own pain, his own regret?
 He couldn’t tell for sure.